joostkremers/ebib/docs/ebib-manual.md

 Ebib searches all the fields of each entry.
 It is not possible with `/` to specify the fields to search.
-Note that if the search term is found in a field with a multiline value, Ebib will highlight the `+` sign that is displayed in front of the field value.
+Note that if the search term is found in a field with a multiline value, Ebib will highlight the ellipsis symbol `[...]` that is displayed after the last line of the field value.
 When the search term is found, Ebib gives a message saying so, similarly if the search term was not found.

 A search term may of course appear more than once in the database.
 To search for the next occurrence, type `RET`.
 This continues searching for